twigphp/Twig/doc/installation.rst

     The C extension was added in Twig 1.4.

 .. note::

-    The C extension is **optional** but as it brings some nice performance improvements, you might want to install it in your production environment.
+    The C extension is **optional** but it brings some nice performance improvements.
+Note that the extension is not a replacement for the PHP code; it only implements a small part of the PHP code to improve the performance at runtime; you must still install the regular PHP code.

 Twig comes with a C extension that enhances the performance of the Twig runtime engine; install it like any other PHP extensions: